kkeri/logic-interpreters/01-prop-pos/README.md

 Theorem proof is a [decision problem](https://en.wikipedia.org/wiki/Decision_problem), but the real strength of the interpreter relies in its *problem reduction* capabilities.
-We can ask the interpreter what is 'missing' to make a term a theorem.
+We can ask the interpreter 'what is missing' to make a term a theorem.
 Eventually a theorem is just a term that evaluates to true:

 ~~~haskell